Photon antibunching: Explanation

 If the field had a classical stochastic process underlying it, say a positive definite probability distribution for photon number, the variance would have to be greater than or equal to the mean.
 This can be shown by an application of the Cauchy–Schwarz inequality to the definition of $g^{(2)}(0)$.
 Sub-Poissonian fields violate this, and hence are nonclassical in the sense that there can be no underlying positive definite probability distribution for photon number (or intensity).

-Photon antibunching by this definition was first observed by Kimble, Mandel, and Dagenais in resonance fluorescence.
+Photon antibunching by this definition was first proposed by Carmichael and Walls and first observed by Kimble, Mandel, and Dagenais in resonance fluorescence.
 A driven atom cannot emit two photons at once, and so in this case $g^{(2)}(0)=0$.
 An experiment with more precision that did not require subtraction of a background count rate was done for a single atom in an ion trap by Walther et al.